Code | HDARG |

 Skills and Careers Information

-As societies worldwide become increasingly closely interlinked whilst remaining culturally diverse, understanding people’s very different religious beliefs and practices become essential for teachers, public sector workers, professionals in NGOs, the media, business, healthcare, human resources, etc.
+As societies worldwide become increasingly closely interlinked whilst remaining culturally diverse, understanding people’s very different religious beliefs and practices becomes essential for teachers, public sector workers, professionals in NGOs, the media, business, healthcare, human resources, etc.

 Requirements